M. N. Srinivas

-Mysore Narasimhachar Srinivas (1916–1999) was an Indian sociologist and social anthropologist.
+Mysore Narasimhachar Srinivas (16 November 1916 – 30 November 1999) was an Indian sociologist and social anthropologist.
 He is mostly known for his work on caste and caste systems, social stratification, Sanskritisation and Westernisation in southern India and the concept of 'dominant caste'.
 He is considered to be one of the pioneering personalities in the field of sociology and social anthropology in India as his work in Rampura (later published as The Remembered Village) remains one of the early examples of ethnography in India.
 That was in contrast to most of his contemporaries of the Bombay School, who focused primarily on a historical methodology to conduct research, mainly in Indology.
+He also founded the Department of Sociology at the Delhi School of Economics, University of Delhi in 1959.

 Biography

 Srinivas was born in a brahmin family on 16 November 1916.

 Srinivas earned his doctorate in sociology from the University of Bombay (later renamed as University of Mumbai) and went to All Souls College, University of Oxford for his fellowship.
-Although, he had already written a book on family and marriage in Mysore and completed his PhD at University of Bombay before he went to the University of Oxford in the late 1940s for further education, his training there played a significant role in the development of his ideas.
+Although, he had already written a book on family and marriage in Mysore, his training there played a significant role in the development of his ideas.
 Srinivas taught in various institutions of repute like University of Delhi, Maharaja Sayajirao University of Baroda, Institute for Social and Economic Change, Bangalore and National Institute of Advanced Studies, Bangalore.

-He died on 30 November 1999 at Bangalore.
+He died on 30 November 1999 at Bangalore, two weeks after his 83rd birthday.